What is Japanese import car insurance?

 Unlike American imports, Japanese imported cars are right-hand drive, meaning a familiar driving experience for UK drivers.

-Insurance policies for imported cars tend to cost more than those for cars bought in the UK.
+Insurance for imported cars tends to cost more than those for cars bought in the UK.
 This is for a number of reasons.

 Replacing parts on a Japanese import is more likely to cost more.
 This is because the parts themselves might need to be imported.
 Because they are harder to come by, they are likely to cost more pro-rata than replacement parts for standard UK models.
 This reflects a higher degree of risk for an insurer, which is reflected in policy costs.

 One of the reasons many people import cars from Japan is for performance.
-A higher spec engine also comes with an increased risk of being involved in an accident.
-This can also impact on the cost of your premium.
+A higher-spec engine also comes with an increased risk of being involved in an accident.
+This can also impact the cost of your premium.